Chesapeake Bay Cruise With American

 There is one main dining venue for all meals — a pleasant restaurant with large windows and open-seating tables for two, four and six.
 We gravitated towards the larger tables and made many new friends this way.
 There was no dress code and fashions ranged quite dramatically, from sport jackets for men and silk blouses, dresses and jewelry for women to fleeces, jean jackets and Harley sweatshirts for many.

 All meals in the restaurant were served (no buffet), with several breakfast options and three entree choices for lunch and dinner.
 As we were in prime Maryland crab territory on this Chesapeake Bay cruise, multiple meals featured it served in various delicious ways, including traditional crab cakes as well as in chunks atop salads — yum!
 I also enjoyed a pulled pork sandwich, steamed lobster and broiled salmon (topped with crab, of course!).
-The disciplined among us could order half portions, which was a nice option that I, unfortunately (haha!), seldom took advantage of.
+The disciplined among us could order half portions, which was a nice option that I seldom choose to take advantage of.
 Rich creamy desserts often zeroed in on cheesecake, with different takes including a tasty sweet-potato version.
-It was hard to remain disciplined (I didn’t!).
+It was hard to remain disciplined — so I stopped trying!

 The lunch salads on a Chesapeake Bay Cruise With American Cruise Lines